Lightning-Universe/Finetune-miniLM/README.md

 ## Development notes

 There's a gallery-ready copy of the entrypoint in https://github.com/Lightning-AI/Finetune-miniLM-gallery.
 Changes to the [app.py](/app.py) file should be applied there aswell.

+To share this private repository with third parties, we use a read-only token associated to @CarlosatLightningAI which is a new user that only has access to this repository as an "Outside Collaborator".
+The current token will expire on Mar 16 2023.